Description

 ABOUT THE AUTHOR

 In addition to authoring New York Fire District Officers’ Guide updates, Mr. DiRaddo practices municipal law in Western and Central New York and represents numerous fire districts and fire departments.
-These districts oversee full-paid, combination and all-volunteer fire departments.
+These districts oversee full-paid, combination, and all-volunteer fire departments.

-In addition, Mr. DiRaddo is a former Town Justice.
-There he was responsible for the administration of justice within the town of Greece on all matters within the jurisdiction of the New York Town Courts.
+Mr. DiRaddo is also a former Monroe County Legislator, a former Town of Greece Councilman, and a former Town Justice, where he was responsible for the administration of justice within the town of Greece on all matters within the jurisdiction of the New York Town Courts.
 This included arraignment and preliminary hearing jurisdiction of all original felony matters, and trial jurisdiction of all misdemeanors, traffic violations, small claims, and local ordinance violations occurring within the town of Greece.
 He was also the Vice-President of the Monroe County Magistrates Association.

 Mr. DiRaddo received his Juris Doctorate at the St. Louis University School of Law in St. Louis, Missouri.
-He received his Bachelor of Science Degree in Physics from the Saint John Fisher College in Rochester, New York.
+He received his Bachelor of Science Degree in Physics from Saint John Fisher College in Rochester, New York.